Facts about Tarana Burke

-Activist Tarana Burke is credited with starting the Me Too movement, a decade before it became a worldwide social movement that expresses the magnitude of sexual assault as well as empathy for survivors.
+Activist Tarana Burke is credited with starting the Me Too movement in 2006, which a decade later became a worldwide social crusade expressing the magnitude of sexual assault as well as empathy for survivors.

-In 2017, when news broke of Hollywood producer Harvey Weinstein being accused of rape, actress Alyssa Milano began using the hashtag #MeToo and encouraged others who’d experienced assault or sexual harassment to do the same.
+In 2017, when news broke that Hollywood producer Harvey Weinstein was being accused of rape, actress Alyssa Milano began using the hashtag #MeToo and encouraged others who’d experienced assault or sexual harassment to do the same.

-Credited with its creation, Burke moved into the spotlight, often at pains to clarify that the idea is for all victims to feel understood, not only women victims.
-Nonetheless, the Me Too movement has been perceived by many as a specifically feminist movement.
+Credited with the term’s creation, Burke moved into the spotlight.
+She was often at pains to clarify that the idea is a way for all victims to feel understood, not only women victims; nonetheless, the Me Too movement is often perceived as a specifically feminist movement.

 Among other accolades for Burke, Time magazine named her one of its Most Influential People for 2018.
 The magazine also named “The Silence Breakers” — not Burke specifically, but all those who had promoted the Me Too movement — as their Person of the Year for 2017.